Connorhoy/MarvelOrgins/README.md

 # MarvelOrgins
-This project utilizes the Marvel and Ebay API to pull and display character stories and products to the page.
+This was a group created project that utilizes the Marvel and Ebay API to pull and display character stories and products to the page.